Accounts Payable Examples

-Raw materials are required to be taken from Warehouse of Supplier to place of manufacture.
-Similarly, goods which are produced are needed to be taken to the warehouse for storage or directly to the place of the buyer.
+Raw materials are required to be taken from the Warehouse of Supplier to place of manufacture.
+Similarly, goods that are produced are needed to be taken to the warehouse for storage or directly to the place of the buyer.
 So, there may be different modes of transportation (Land, Sea, and Air) and in some cases, more than one mode of transportation might be used.
 So instead of owning these vehicles and incurring expenses of other overheads, it is convenient to use the service providers of logistics and transportation.

 Similarly, Goods which needs to be imported or exported has to go through many processes complying with local regulations.
 Also, these goods may be required to be stored at a warehouse in port.
 These services will require service providers with some expertise.
-Hence clearing and forwarding agents services will be used.
+Hence clearing and forwarding agent services will be used.
 And in all cases, where cash is not immediately paid to settle the services received, Accounts payables are impacted and adjusted for whenever cash is paid.

 #3 – Assembling and Subcontracting Works